min-dles/min-dles/README.md

 ### Hello 👾✨

-my name is mandi (they/them) and I'm a full-stack engineer with great attention to detail and accessibility focus.
+my name is Max (he/they) and I'm a full-stack engineer with great attention to detail and accessibility focus.
 I believe that technology is meant to improve our lives and bring us together, so let me know if you'd like to work on any projects together!

 - 🔭 I’m currently working on building a Next.js website for the podcast [Gyst Rewind](https://gyst-rewind-podcast.netlify.app) (check out my repo here on GitHub!)
 - 🌱 I’m currently learning the fundamentals of C#/.NET via Microsoft Learn & freeCodeCamp certification